Thursday Apr 15th, 2021, 0700-1930

 San Mateo Canyon to Indian Springs, segment 29, mm 535

 We headed up a gully, which was steep, but I knew to expect lots of these kinds of ups and downs all day, so it didn’t bother me.
 I also knew we’d be walking through predominantly burned areas, which we encountered as soon as we got near the first saddle.
-Some of the burns were from as recent as last year, so there were a few really charred areas.
+Some of the burns were from as recent as the year before, so there were a few really charred areas.
 The trail was obliterated in these parts and we had to be careful not to fall into the collapsed holes of burned tree roots.
 We found the foundation of an old cabin that had burned.
 Only some random metal objects remained.

 We did find several springs that were still running well or at least had a few puddles (Myers, Nave, & Yard).
 We stopped for lunch at Yard Springs, which still had live trees surrounding it.
 I don’t know if the spring was spared because the trees didn’t burn or that the spring kept the area moist enough, sparing the trees (probably the latter).
-There are positive feedback loops like this in forest ecology and likewise negative loops, keeping forests from regenerating for a long time after a burn.
+There were positive feedback loops like this in forest ecology and likewise negative loops, keeping forests from regenerating for a long time after a burn.

 The clear choice was to drop our packs, make camp, and walk 4 miles RT back to where we had seen the pool earlier.
 But of course we didn’t do that.
 I hate backtracking and that clouded my judgement.
 So we forged on, hoping that one of 2 springs in another 4 miles might be flowing.
-Ironically we were hiking down a drainage named Water Canyon…named for its weakness and not its strength I guess.
+Ironically, we were hiking down a drainage named Water Canyon…for its weakness and not its strength, I guess.
 We wasted 40 minutes and almost a mile going off trail to look for one spring.
 All we found was a small stock pond with the foulest muddy cow shit water imaginable at tool box spring.
 The next, Indian springs, was a bust too, with just a muddy puddle.
 I was able to scoop a few ounces before it got too disturbed.
 The water smelled bad.
 I used it to rinse off my feet, which were completely black from walking through all the burns.